Skip to Content

 Whether it’s Virginia’s Eastern Shore or America’s Third Shore, whatever your travel plans, be sure to take some Stuckey’s along for the ride.

-From road trip snacks like our iconic Stuckey’s Pecan Log Rolls and classic Pecan Pralines to our Stuckey’s branded hoodies, t-shirts, caps and travel mugs, Stuckey has everything you need for your next road trip or family vacation.
+From road trip snacks like our iconic Stuckey’s Pecan Log Rolls and classic Pecan Pralines to our Stuckey’s branded hoodies, t-shirts, caps, and travel mugs, Stuckey has everything you need for your next road trip or family vacation.

 Whether your next road trip is by car or by rail, it’s not really a road trip without taking Stuckey’s along.
 From our world famous Stuckey’s Pecan Log Rolls to our mouthwatering Hunkey Dorey, Stuckey’s has all the road trips snacks you’ll need to get you where you’re going.